WXYC/dj-site/README.md

 ## Features
 - Retains the classic theme: The revised version of the WXYC Card Catalog doesn't modify the old look in any way.
 Users will still experience the familiar aesthetics they are accustomed to.
 - Classic theme views: All views within the application that utilize the classic theme are prepended with `CLASSIC_`.
 This helps users distinguish between the classic and updated versions of the application.
+- New theme: With updated components and views, a faster and more seamless workflow between the flowsheet and card catalog is possible.
+- Mail Bin: a digital mail bin is available on every account, so DJs can add to the flowsheet directly from their bin without having to type during their sets.

 ## Deployment
 The application is deployed using Vercel, a cloud platform for static sites and serverless functions.
 This ensures reliable and scalable hosting for the WXYC Card Catalog, Revised.